SOLAS-TTRPG/SOLAS/Boons.md

 - **Awakened Mind**.
 You can speak telepathically to any creature you can see within 6 tiles that can understand at least one language.
 - **Entropic Presence**.
 When you do damage to a creature, you can spend one **Focus** to imbue fear into it.
 Until the end of your next turn, it had disadvantage on attacks against you.

+#### Primordial Patronage
+- **Elemental Blessing**.
+When you take damage of an elemental type, you are empowered with that element.
+Until the end of your next turn, your first time you roll damage of that type, you may roll with advantage.

 #### Storm Patronage
+- **Heart of the Storm**.
+When you deal lightning damage, storm magic erupts around you, causing creatures within 2 tiles of your choice to make a **Strength Check vs Your Strength** or be pushed back 2 tiles.
 - **Tempestuous Magic**.
 On your turn, you can spend a **Focus** to surround yourself with gusts of wind, flying up to half of your speed without provoking opportunity attacks.
-- **Heart of the Storm**.
-When you deal lightning damage, storm magic erupts around you, causing creatures within 2 tiles of your choice to make a **Strength Check vs Your Strength**, or be pushed back 2 tiles.

 #### Twilight Patronage
-- **Strength of the Grave**.
-Once per rest, when damage reduces you to 0 heart, you can spend one **Focus** to make a **Strength check** and recover the successes as heart.
 - **Hound of Ill Omen**.
 Once per rest on your turn, you can spend one **Focus** to summon a howling creature formed from shadow within 6 tiles of you.
 You can spend your **stamina** points to have it move (speed of 6 tiles) or attack (slashing damage, rolled with your **Strength** score).
+- **Strength of the Grave**.
+Once per rest, when damage reduces you to 0 heart, you can spend one **Focus** to make a **Strength check** and recover the successes as heart.

 #### Undead Patronage
 - **Form of Dread**.
 On your turn, you can spend one **Focus** to change your form into one of pure terror, such as shadowy appearance, elongated limbs, etc, until the end of your next turn.
 When you reduce a creature's heart, it makes a **Mind Check vs Your Strength**.
 If that creature fails, it is petrified and cannot move until your form of dread ends.